IR0NSIGHT/IRN_modules/README.md

 - tanoa powerline pole lamps survive
 - some lights like gasstation and hospital cant be killed
 - unknown behaviour for JIP players
+## Usage
+You are allowed to use this work according to the attached license.

+## Contributors
+- Code:
+IR0NSIGHT
+- support:
+KiritoKun
+AlexMason
+Dedmen
+arma3 community